marpple/rune/docs/api/view.md

-# View Class
+# View class

-The View class supports tools necessary for HTML templating, HTMLElement creation, and event handling, and is used when creating UI components.
+View is a class used to create UI components, providing tools for handling HTML templates, creating HTMLElements, and managing event handling.

 ## Definition